Rome Metro: Line A

 Line A runs from the southeastern suburbs of Rome, then along the northeast section of downtown, and then to the northern section of the city, near Vatican City.
 It connects with Line B, along with many other national and regional rail services, at Termini, and with Line C at San Giovanni.
 It has 27 stations, with terminals at Battistini and Anagnina.
 It is identified by the colour orange.

 Line A was the second line built in Rome.
 Approval was given for the construction of the city's second Metro line in 1959.

-Work on Line A began in 1964 in the Tuscolana area, but suffered a series of delays caused by poor organisation.
-Above all, the originally planned cut and cover method of construction posed serious problems for road traffic in southeast Rome.
+Work on Line A began in 1964 in the Tuscolana area, but suffered a series of delays caused the originally planned cut and cover method of construction posed serious problems for road traffic in southeast Rome.
 Work on the Metro was suspended and began again five years later, using bored tunnels, which partially resolved the traffic problems but caused numerous claims for compensation for vibrations caused by the machines.
 Work was also frequently interrupted by archaeological finds made during the excavations, particularly near Piazza della Repubblica.

 Line A entered service in February 1980.
 In the late 1990s, it was extended from Ottaviano, in the Prati district, to Battistini to the west.

-Since June 2022, Line A is connected with the reactivated railway station of Vigna Clara.
-The Vigna Clara-Valle Aurelia section is a relevant step to close the railway ring in North Rome because of the connection with the Line A, Line B (Ostiense) and the FL3 railway line to Viterbo.
+Since June 2022, the station of Valle Aurelia, on Line A, is connected with the reactivated railway station of Vigna Clara.
+The Vigna Clara-Valle Aurelia section is a relevant step to close the railway ring in North Rome because of the connection with the Line A, Line B (Ostiense) and the FL3 suburban line to Viterbo.